seamusocionnaigh/eventmonitoringplus/README.md

 ## Installation Instructions

+Two important points:
+* Never click the 'Update Available' link in the Event Monitoring Plus app folder after instllation.
+This will remove Event Monitoring Plus.
+You ***can*** click 'Update Available' in the standard Event Monitoring Analytics app.
+* The latest version of Event Monitoring Plus contains a recipe to process Apex Executions and Apex Unexpected Exceptions. ***You must run or schedule*** the ***'ApexUnexpectedExceptionsEnhancements'*** recipe in the Data Manager before viewing the 'Apex Exceptions' dashboard.

 ### Prerequisite: Setting Up The Log Ingestion process:

 Easy Option: CRM Analytics Templated App

+* This package relies on v59 or later of the CRM Analytics Templated App.
-* (If the "Event Monitoring Analytics" CRM Analytics app is already running with the below-listed log types, you can skip to Package Deployment)
+* (If the "Event Monitoring Analytics" CRM Analytics app is already running with the below-listed log types, check that the log types in "Create the analytics app" have been included.
+If so, proceed to "Deploying the new dashboards".)
 * Select a sandbox or production org
 * [Ensure Event Monitoring Analytics is enabled](https://help.salesforce.com/s/articleView?id=sf.bi_app_event_monitor_enable_select_PSL.htm&type=5)
 * [Assign permissions to users](https://help.salesforce.com/s/articleView?id=bi_app_event_monitor_create_permsets.htm&type=5&language=en_US)